EliahKagan/subaudit/README.md

 To avoid the performance cost of explicit locking in the audit hook, [some operations are assumed atomic](#locking).
-I believe these assumptions are correct for CPython, as well as PyPy and some other implementations, but there may exist Python implementations on which these assumptions don't hold.
+I believe these assumptions are correct for CPython, as well as PyPy and some other implementations, but there may exist Python implementations on which these assumptions don’t hold.

 ## Basic usage